 no

-1. Alternative form of non (no, not)
+1. alternative form of non (no, not)

 Etymology 2

-From Old Galician-Portuguese no, equivalent to en (in) + o (masculine singular definite article).
+Inherited from Old Galician-Portuguese no, equivalent to en (in) + o (masculine singular definite article).

 Alternative forms